The Journey Of The Kalash People – Picture Source By Google Image

 Barbara West, a professor of anthropology at the University of Rochester.
 He says in the Encyclopedia of the Peoples of Asia and Oceania that “Kalash religion is a form of Hinduism that recognizes many gods and spirits” and that “given their Indo-Aryan language … the religion of The Kalasha is much more closely aligned the Hinduism of their Indian neighbors.

 There are three main religious festivals of Kalash.
 In May, ‘Chilam Joshi’ is ‘Uchau’ in autumn, and in mid-winter, the best festival is ‘Kaumus’.
 During this festival, they create human chains around the whole village.
 The priest of the temple spread the leaves of the juniper tree on the devotees like leather.
 At the end of the day, everyone dances and eats in a place called ‘Charso’ in the middle of the village.

 The Kalas believe that at this time their most revered deity is ‘Baloman’ or they go around the valley and listen to everyone’s prayers.
 So big fires and torches are lit in the mountains to pay homage to the deity.
 Then they play the flute around the fire, play drums made of pinewood, clap their hands, and dance in circles.

-Even though the Kalash people and their culture, changing slowly over time.
-The elderly keepers are worried that the advent of modern lifestyle and the younger generation’s proximity to the Islamic lifestyle.
+Even though the Kalash people and their culture, change slowly over time.
+The elderly keepers are worried about the advent of modern lifestyles and the younger generation’s proximity to the Islamic lifestyle.
 A leader of the Kalash, Saifullah Jan, has stated, “If any Kalash converts to Islam, they cannot live among us anymore.
 We keep our identity strong.”
 About three thousand have converted to Islam or are descendants of converts, yet still, live nearby in the Kalash villages and maintain their language and many aspects of their ancient culture.